-Trying to select the right air filter for your Haltom City home can be a daunting experience.
+Trying to select the right air filter for your Fort Worth home can be a daunting experience.
 Which brand is best?
-Should you just get the cheapest?
+Does the price reflect the quality?
 These are just two of many of the questions that make selecting home air filters so mind-boggling.
 Let Stark Services crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s an easy way to figure out how efficient your current filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then with standard table salt, start pouring the salt through the filter to see how much comes out the other side.
-If some or all the salt falls through the filter, then you know that the filter will let dust that same size flow through.
-You really should upgrade your filter to an air filter that’s more efficient.
+Here’s an easy way to figure out how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then with standard table salt, start pouring the salt through the filter to see how much comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust particles of similar size pass through.
+You really should upgrade your filter to something more efficient.

 1) Filter Size

-Size is the easiest factor to ascertain.
+Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+Most home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-MERV ratings are the efficiencies of the filter on a scale of 16.
+Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

-To help explain the scale of this system, these are some typical MERV ratings and how they correspond to efficiencies.
+To help explain the scale of this system, these are some common MERV ratings and how they relate to efficiencies.
 This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency